scottwhendrickson/wgs-pipeline/CF/README.md

    <br>

-4. Next, you will need to save off your data in the S3 bucket called **wgs-pipeline-bucket** and then empty and delete the bucket
+4. Next, you will need to save off your data in the S3 bucket called **wgs-pipeline-bucket-xxxxxxxx** and then empty and delete the bucket
 5. Finally, after the CodeBuild project has completed and you have deleted the S3 bucket, go to the CloudFormation service in the AWS console and delete the stack you created initially

     ![alt text](../SS/CloudFormation_0.png)